Citrinate/FreePackages/README.md

 #### ImportStoreFilters

 `bool` type with default value of `false`.
-If set to `true`, the plugin will use the ignored games, ignored tags, and ignored content descriptor settings you use on the Steam storefront, in addition to any other filters you define.
+If set to `true`, the filter will also use the ignored games, ignored tags, and ignored content descriptor settings you use on the Steam storefront.

 ---